ELC/elc.github.io-content/blog/2021-jupyter-publish.md

 Some tools could be useful in some contexts but are not so widespread as the ones presented so far.

+- [NBdev](https://nbdev.fast.ai/){: target="_blank"}: is a tool developed by
+  the [FastAI](https://www.fast.ai/){: target="_blank"} team and can be used to create Python libraries from Jupyter Notebooks.
+The whole FastAI framework is built with it.
+Not in the list because building libraries from notebooks is more of a niche application and the project is still very young (just a few years).

+- [Fastdoc](https://fastai.github.io/fastdoc/){: target="_blank"}: also from
+  the [FastAI](https://www.fast.ai/){: target="_blank"} team, it is a library to create publication ready books from Jupyter Notebooks.
+It was used to write the [O'Reilly FastAI Book](https://github.com/fastai/fastbook/){: target="_blank"}.
+  Not in the list because the project is not currently active (Latest release October 2020) and it is not as widespread as Jupyter-Book.

 - [Spell.ml](https://spell.ml/){: target="_blank"}: it is a service to provide
   workspaces to run Jupyter Notebooks.
 It has CPU support for free with